 Catalog No. 232

-Pottery or stoneware, relief, 1.0L, pewter lid.
+Pottery or stoneware, relief, 1.0L, pewter lid, text varies.

 “Nach des Tages Schweiß den kühlen Trunk ich preis.” (early)